danielabar/meblog/src/markdown/how-to-learn-new-things.md

 description: "What are all the different ways to learn new things in your programming career"
 date: "2020-01-26"
 category: "career"
+related:
+  - "Is a Career in Software Development Right for You?"
+  - "TDD by Example"
+  - "Off with the Digital Distractions!"
 ---

 As a software developer, you constantly have to learn new things to keep up.
 Some areas, such as front end web development change faster than others but regardless of what area you're working in, there's a good chance that things have changed since you started your career.
 It's important to keep learning to take advantage of new opportunities and avoid being stuck in the same job forever, or being laid off from that job and struggling to find a new one because your skills have gone out of date.